Are magnetic filters worth it?

 Bear in mind that if your heating system is heavily blocked by sludge, fitting a magnetic filter won’t be enough to clean it.
 You’ll need to powerflush your system first.

-For example, if your radiators tend to stay cool at the bottom but they get hot at the top, this could be a warning sign that there is a sludge build-up.
+If your radiators tend to stay cool at the bottom but they get hot at the top, this could be a warning sign that there is a sludge build-up.

 Having to bleed your radiators regularly to ensure they get hot at the top is another giveaway.
 Your boiler making strange gurgling or banging noises can also point to a sludge problem, as can pump leaks or failures.
 When parts are removed from your boiler, check them to see if they are full of dirt.
 If they are, this shows that there is sludge in the system.